Corrina Owens shares her proven methods for reducing churn risk

 • Resolve product bugs and weaknesses

-• Better guarantee customer success by adding in-demand features
+• Improve customer outcomes by adding features they actually need

 5. Review first-party data to understand product usage in real-time